jameshegarty/rigel/README.md

 ### PrintModule (Verilog simulator only) ###
     systolic.module.print( type : Type, string : String, [CE : Bool], [showIfInvalid : bool] )

 The print module allows you to print a string to the console in the Verilog simulator.
 The module can also take an arbitrary type as input each cycle, which can be printed using the normal Verilog string formatting operators (i.e. `%d` etc).
-If `type` is a tuple, the tuple will be unpacked, so that you can print multiple values.
-If `showIfInvalid` is true, this module prints the string always (even when the dataflow is not running).
+If `type` is a tuple, the tuple will be unpacked, so that you can print multiple values (i.e. `%d %d`).
+If `showIfInvalid` is true, this module prints the string always (even in cycles when the dataflow is not running).

-The returned file module `P` has three dataflows on it:
+The returned file module `P` has one dataflow on it:
 * `P:process( input : type )` print then string with `input`

 ### AssertModule (Verilog simulator only) ###